-Bavarian Central Mint – the oldest company in munich
+Bavarian State Mint – the oldest company in munich

 While in centuries gone by the metal value was still important for the quality of a coin, today the requirements are on specific coin properties – a sign of mechanization.
 The wishes and suggestions of interest groups, such as the blind association or the vending machine industry, as well as the aspect of counterfeit protection, are incorporated into these coin properties in various ways.

-In the course of this development, new methods and technologies were and are used in the Central Mint, both in production and in the implementation of quality controls.
+In the course of this development, new methods and technologies were and are used in the State Mint, both in production and in the implementation of quality controls.

 We also try to actively shape this development in cooperation with the supplier industry and the customer.

-A state-owned enterprise of the Free State of Bavaria, the Central Mint is for-profit.
+A state-owned enterprise of the Free State of Bavaria, the State Mint is for-profit.

 In addition to the production of circulation coins, the product range also features collector coins, medals and official seals for offices and authorities in the Free State of Bavaria.